BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/rpsRandom/instructions.md

 // It displays the user's move, generates a bot move, determines the winner,
 // and updates the canvas with the results. function playOneRound(userMessage){

-  // Array of moves for the bot "r", "p", or "s" let botMoves = ???; // TODO
+  // Make an array of moves for the bot "r", "p", or "s" let botMoves = ???; // TODO
   // Use the random method to get a random choice from the bot moves list let botMessage = ???; // TODO

   // Set the font size for all messages in this round textSize(???); // TODO

-  // Check if the vertical text position is too low on the canvas if(textY > ???){ // TODO
-    // Call the reset messages function to clear the canvas and reset text position ???; // TODO
-  }

   // Display the user's message
   displayMessage("User", userMessage);